bajeluk/surrogate-cmaes/README.md

 (c) Lukáš Bajer (bajeluk at gmail), Zbyněk Pitra, Jakub Repický

+**License**: not decided yet, so all rights for reuse reserved.
+Please contact the authors if interested in reuse for other than research/academical purpuses.

 The source code uses the following libraries (all three published under the (simplified 2-clause) BSD license):

 - **CMA-ES** by N. Hansen, [https://www.lri.fr/~hansen/](https://www.lri.fr/~hansen/cmaes_inmatlab.html#matlab)